nailujx86/nailujx86/README.md

 ### Hi there 👋
-I'm Julian Blazek, a 20 year old Student, currently also working as a Java Developer.
+I'm Julian Blazek, a Student, currently also working as a Java Developer.
 You can find my personal website at https://nailuj.net

 🔭 I’m currently working on: